flappydunk/Printer_CAM_Manager/README.md

 Power switch.

-Jumper field (used for testing to read or listen to messages from the printer or computer interface)
+Jumper field (used for revearse engineering and testing to read or listen to messages from the printer or computer interface)

 ![printer_CAM](https://github.com/user-attachments/assets/0f339c00-12bf-4e90-a097-c10990f55b1b)